GlennOu66304/MESSAGE-BOARD/README.md

 npx @vue/cli@3.0.0-beta.9 create client
 ```

-If you meet the issue with TypeError: api.injectImports is not a function, then you need to upgrade the ve cli, then create the project:
+If you meet the issue with TypeError: api.injectImports is not a function, then you need to upgrade the vue cli, then create the project:
 ```
 npm update -g @vue/cli